HyperKids/best-discord-bot/README.md

 This project's official formatter is **Prettier**.
 This project's official package manager is **Yarn**.

-To contribute, clone the repository, execute `yarn`, then `yarn start`.
+To contribute, clone the repository, execute `yarn`, copy `.env.example` into `.env`, add your Discord Bot token, then execute `yarn start`.

 Every time you pull from the repository, execute `yarn`, then `yarn start`.